-Credit is not normally given for courses completed more than 7 years in the past, nor can such a course be used to satisfy a prerequisite.
+Credit is not normally given for courses completed more than 10 years in the past.
 A decision to not accept a course for credit can be appealed to the Registrar who will consult appropriate experts (instructors or SASC members) for a decision.